rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-dimensions-of-item.md

 >Example:
 ><CITE>Folded by later owner to 24 x 19 cm</CITE>

-<a name="9.44.3.4">9.44.3.4</a> Record the dimensions of a container not issued with the resource in a note on dimensions of item, if considered important (see [Dimensions, 6.24.37.2](/DCRMR/phys-desc/Dimensions/#6.24.37.2)).
+<a name="9.44.3.4">9.44.3.4</a> Record the dimensions of a container not issued with the resource in a note on dimensions of item if considered important (see [Dimensions, 6.24.37.2](/DCRMR/phys-desc/Dimensions/#6.24.37.2)).

 ---